crazywhalecc/static-php-cli/README-en.md

 ### micro.sfx Usage

-> phpmicro is a Self-Extracted Executable SAPI module,
+> phpmicro is a SelF-extracted eXecutable SAPI module,
 > provided by [dixyes/phpmicro](https://github.com/dixyes/phpmicro).
 > It can put php runtime and your source code together.